edhowland/vish/Bugs.md

 or be checked by the compiler during  analysis phase.

-## BUG: Massively misspelled interpreter

-Should be

-interpreter - Good
-interpreter - Bad

 ## Bug: Should have actual Ruby objects in bytecodes, like LoopFrame objects

 When written out .vshc files, as marshalled Ruby objects, this is not pure.